 Recently there was a debate on Homemade Mommy’s Facebook page over olive oil being healthier than butter.
 This is something I see a lot, people eschewing butter because they are still afraid of saturated fats and have been led to believe that vegetable oils are the healthier option.

 I do not count calories, or carbs, or fats.
 That sounds awful to me and fosters an unhealthy relationship with food.
 I simply eat whole foods, when I want and how much I want.
-I strive to make sure that I’m eating the most nutrient dense foods available.
+I strive to make sure that I’m eating the most nutrient-dense foods available.
 Thankfully, butter is one of these foods.
 I wrote a post about the nutrient density of butter than you can read here.
-Below is a chart I made illustrating the nutrient density of butter versus olive oil:
+I made a chart (below) illustrating the nutrient density of butter versus olive oil:

 A large epidemiological study from the Netherlands illustrates this point well.
 The researchers collected data on the vitamin K intakes of the subjects between 1990 and 1993 and measured the extent of heart disease in each subject, who had died from it and how this related to vitamin K2 intake and arterial calcification.
 They found that calcification of the arteries was the best predictor of heart disease.
 Those in the highest third of vitamin K2 intakes were 52 percent less likely to develop severe calcification of the arteries, 41 percent less likely to develop heart disease, and 57 percent less likely to die from it.
 (Geleijnse et al., 2004, pp. 3100-3105) However, intake of vitamin K1 had no effect on cardiovascular disease outcomes.